owainhunt/CV/Readme.md

 **GCSEs** Seven A*, two B, one C

 ##Work Experience
+##Current Positions
+###John Lewis Sheffield
+**Systems Support & Training Partner** September 2012-Present
+>Overseeing and maintaining branch systems to ensure continued operation.
+Working with selling departments to train staff on all aspects of systems operation, and handles any issues that arise.
+Liaise with Head Office teams on systems issues and new technology rollouts.

+**Changework Coordinator** September 2012-Present
+>Gathering requests from selling department managers for maintenance and fixture moves, planning and coordinating delivery of work with Maintenance and Visual Merchandising teams.
+Updating CAD floor plans to ensure accuracy.

+##Previous Experience
 ###John Lewis Retail Development Systems
 **IT Hardware Implementer** Stratford & Canary Wharf; Chichester - June-August 2011; March 2012
 >Working as part of the installation team to prepare, build, install and test the IT hardware for two new branches and one refurbishment.
 Liaising and building relationships with external contractors; taking an active role in problem determination and resolution, escalating issues to and working with Lead Installer and Central Systems teams where appropriate; completing systems delivery in accordance with agreed schedule to ensure successful occupation and store opening.